-However, the “yes” must be qualified: Employment testing is legal as long as a professionally-developed employment test is administered according to the test developer’s intended use.
+Yes.
+However, the ‘yes’ must be qualified: Employment testing is legal as long as a professionally-developed employment test is administered according to the test developer’s intended use that— that is, testing the potential employee only on topics that are directly related to the job.

 For example, it’s perfectly legal to give accounting applicants a math test; however, it could be considered a discriminatory practice to screen custodial employees using the same math test, because math competency for an accountant is very different than for a custodian.

-It isn’t the test that’s “legal” or “illegal” -- it’s the application of the test that makes the difference!
+Therefore, when asking, “Is employment testing legal?” it’s important to remember that it isn’t the test itself that’s legal or illegal -- it’s the application of the test that matters!

-Let’s take a look at three types of employment tests that are commonly used, as well as some links to resources for further review.
+Let’s take a look at four types of employment tests that are commonly used, as well as some links to resources for further review.

-An aptitude test is one type of employment test.
+Aptitude tests are one of the main types of pre-employment testing.
 Testing an applicant’s knowledge of a particular subject that pertains to the job for which they’re being considered is perfectly legal and, when applied properly, can be a valuable hiring tool.

-Be sure to consider the following, however, before administering any aptitude or I.Q. test:
+Be sure to consider the following, however, before administering any aptitude test:

-Personality tests, like all employment tests, can be an essential tool in the processes of employee selection and employee development.
+Personality tests can be an essential tool in the processes of employee selection and employee development.
 A personality profile test is truly a decision support tool that’s as essential as a resume.
 While a resume tells you about an applicant’s work history and accomplishments, a personality test will help put this information in perspective.

-An essential factor in applying a personality test is knowing the various personality traits that are both applicable to the job and can be shown to make a difference in a particular job for which the applicant or employee is being considered.
+Yes, but just as with aptitude tests, legality of personality tests in the workplace involves understanding which traits are both applicable to the job and can be shown to make a difference in a particular job for which the applicant or employee is being considered.

 Discovering these “success” traits is a process we call Developing Baselines.
 Developing a baseline is not complicated – you simply administer the same personality test to all of your employees in a particular job and evaluate which traits distinguish the best performers from the lowest performers in that particular job.